-The model and type (M/T) numbers and the serial number (S/N) for your computer are located on a label on the front of the computer, as shown in the illustration that follows.
+The model and type (M/T) numbers and the serial number (S/N) for your computer are located on a label as shown below.

 Your computer keys cannot be duplicated by locksmiths.
 If you lose them, order replacement keys from the key manufacturer.
 The key serial number and the address of the manufacturer are on a tag attached to the keys.
 Anyone who has the key serial number and manufacturer's address can order duplicate keys, so store the tag in a safe place.
 If you record the key serial number on this page, either remove the page and store it in a secure place, or store this manual in a secure place when you are not using it.